Exceptional-point-constrained locking of boundary-sensitive topological transitions in chiral non-Hermitian SSH-type lattices: Beyond the solvable limit

 The same correspondence is seen more directly in the complex spectra in Figs.~\ref{fig3}(c)--\ref{fig3}(e), corresponding to $t_1=1.6t_3$, $2.0t_3$, and $2.4t_3$, respectively.
-At $t_1=1.6t_3$ [Fig.~\ref{fig3}(c)], the PBC spectrum already contains a zero-energy exceptional degeneracy, while the point-gap winding number is $\nu_{\rm PBC}=-1$, implying left-directed skin accumulation under OBC.
-At the same parameter value, the OBC spectrum remains real-line gapped and hosts zero-energy boundary modes.
-At the critical point $t_1=2.0t_3$ [Fig.~\ref{fig3}(d)], the sweep passes through the Hermitian point, where the zero-energy exceptional degeneracy under PBC continuously reduces to an ordinary band touching.
-Simultaneously, the OBC non-Bloch bulk continuum touches $E=0$, so that the real line gap closes exactly at the same parameter value.
-For $t_1=2.4t_3$ [Fig.~\ref{fig3}(e)], the PBC spectrum still contains a zero-energy degeneracy, but the point-gap winding changes sign to $\nu_{\rm PBC}=+1$, indicating right-directed skin accumulation.
-Correspondingly, the OBC real line gap has reopened and the zero-energy boundary modes are absent.
-Hence, although the zero-energy degeneracy persists in the PBC spectrum throughout the EP-constrained sweep, the reversal of PBC point-gap topology occurs precisely at the OBC real-line-gap transition.
-This synchronization is further quantified in Figs.~\ref{fig3}(f)--\ref{fig3}(h).
-At $t_1=2t_3$, the OBC invariant $\nu_{\rm OBC}$ jumps from $1$ to $0$ [Fig.~\ref{fig3}(f)], marking the disappearance of the zero-energy boundary modes.
-At the same point, the average skin exponent $\bar{\kappa}=(1/L)\sum_{\tilde{n}=1}^{L}\kappa^{(\tilde{n})}$ [Fig.~\ref{fig3}(g)], with $L$ the system size and $\kappa^{(\tilde{n})}$ the skin exponent associated with eigenvalue $E_{\tilde{n}}$, changes sign, indicating a reversal of the dominant skin accumulation direction.
-Simultaneously, the PBC point-gap winding number $\nu_{\rm PBC}$ switches from $-1$ to $+1$ [Fig.~\ref{fig3}(h)].
-These concurrent changes provide direct quantitative evidence that, even away from the solvable limit, the EP-constrained manifold continues to lock the OBC real-line-gap transition to the PBC point-gap transition.
+At $t_1=1.6t_3$ [Fig.~\ref{fig3}(c)], the PBC spectrum already contains a zero-energy exceptional degeneracy, while the point-gap winding number is $\nu_{\rm PBC}=-1$, corresponding to left-directed skin accumulation under OBCs.
+At the same parameter value, the non-Bloch bulk continuum is real-line gapped, and the finite open chain hosts zero-energy boundary modes.
+At the critical point $t_1=2.0t_3$ [Fig.~\ref{fig3}(d)], the sweep passes through the Hermitian point.
+The zero-energy exceptional degeneracy in the PBC spectrum continuously reduces to an ordinary nondefective band touching.
+Simultaneously, the OBC non-Bloch bulk continuum touches $\mathrm{Re}(E)=0$ and, in this case, reaches $E=0$, so that the bulk real line gap closes at the same parameter value.
+For $t_1=2.4t_3$ [Fig.~\ref{fig3}(e)], the PBC spectrum still contains a zero-energy degeneracy, but the monitored point-gap winding has changed to $\nu_{\rm PBC}=+1$, indicating right-directed skin accumulation.
+Correspondingly, the OBC non-Bloch bulk real line gap reopens, and the zero-energy boundary modes are absent in the finite open chain.
+Hence, although the zero-energy Bloch degeneracy persists throughout the EP-constrained sweep, the PBC point-gap winding transition occurs precisely at the OBC non-Bloch bulk real-line-gap transition.